Adenhall/tender-server/README.md

 - MongoDB (For awesome JSON documents)

 ### How to start locally
-- Create an .env file in root from .env.template
+- Create an .env file in root from .env.template (You can skip this one if you don't want to setup a remote mongoDB)
 - Do `yarn install`
 - Do `yarn dev`